Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Task assignments in distributed systems

-Constraints and assumptions are as follows: \begin{enumerate}[(1)] \item Both distributed tasks and processors are not necessarily homogeneous and the information regarding their characteristics is available to the task assignment system.
-Processors are consistent and dedicated to the task assignment in which no other task or job is involved when the task assignment is executed. \item The network of distributed processors is fully-connected in which communication links are identical with the same data transfer rate.
-Communications between processors take place by message passing. \item Each task is assigned to each processor bijectively in such a way that each processor is able to process at most one task in a non-preemptive manner. \item Precedence constraints may be imposed.
+Constraints and assumptions are as follows: \begin{enumerate}[(1)] \item Both tasks and distributed agents are not necessarily homogeneous and the information regarding their characteristics is available to a task assignment system.
+Agents are dedicated to a task assignment in which no other task or job is involved when a task assignment is executed. \item The network of distributed agents is fully-connected in which communication links are identical with the same data transfer rate.
+Communications between agents take place by message passing. \item Each task is assigned to exactly one agent in such a way that each agent is able to process only single task at a time in a non-preemptive manner.
+It is also required that at least one task is assigned to each agent. \item Precedence constraints can be imposed.
 A task $t_j$ can be executed if all its predecessors $t_i$ with $t_i \prec t_j$ have completed.
-A task graph for the distributed tasks is directed and acyclic. \end{enumerate}
+A task graph is directed and acyclic. \end{enumerate}

 Traditional approaches to representing task assignments have limitations in some cases.
-For example, an assignment is often represented as a set of pairs (task ID, processor ID), graphs, matrices, charts, or tables~\cite{Burkard2009, Efe1982, Shen1985}.
-If we apply a logical partition to tasks or processors, those approaches do not efficiently express a partition.
-Note that a partition in this paper refers to a logical partition of tasks or processors, which is different from the partition used in the context of \emph{grain packing}~\cite{Sinnen2007} that concerns how to partition a job into subtasks in order to improve the performance criteria.
-Once the assignment is fulfilled, a systematic mechanism for permuting tasks or processors is needed in some situations.
-Especially, a partition of tasks or processors often needs to be preserved during permutations.
-In our approach task assignments are represented by Young tableaux in which partitions are naturally represented.
-In Section~\ref{subsec:DefinitionsTerminologyforTaskAssignments} we provide the definitions and terminology for task assignments in distributed systems.
+For instance, an assignment is often represented as a set of pairs (task ID, agent ID), graphs, matrices, charts, or tables~\cite{Burkard2009,Efe1982,Shen1985}.
+When we apply a logical partition to agents (or tasks) and their task assignments, those approaches often lack a systematic way of expressing a partition.
+Note that a partition in this paper refers to a logical partition of tasks or agents, which is different from the partition used in the context of \emph{grain packing}~\cite{Sinnen2007} that concerns how to partition a job into subtasks in order to improve the performance criteria.
+In our approach task assignments are represented by Young tableaux or tabloids in which partitions are naturally expressed.
+In Section~\ref{subsec:DefinitionsTerminologyforTaskAssignments} we provide the definitions and terminology for task assignments used in this paper.